Part 1: The Purpose of Higher Ed

 A Changing Mission

-The purpose of Higher Ed, at its core, remains the same, but it is still a moving target.
+The purpose of Higher Education, at its core, remains the same, but it is still a moving target.
 One of the major challenges facing higher education leaders is identifying what the purpose of higher ed is now.
 For some schools, the mission has been offering undergraduate programs designed to prepare the next generation of white-collar workers.
 In other institutions, the focus is on preparing the next generation of scholars and creating cutting-edge knowledge.

 However, in some cases, the long-held institutional mission is becoming muddled, e.g., regional institutions in Texas such as Tarleton State University in the Texas A&M system.
 These and others have earned their reputations as centers for teaching excellence because they have focused primarily on helping students earn a degree and prepare for a career, in recent years, faculty at these institutions have been encouraged to use more of their time on research and publishing instead of just focusing on their teaching and advising students.